SilShizukesa/discord-economy-bot/PATCH_NOTES.md

 # Patch Notes

+## V0.0.05
+- Added the /pay feature, pay your friends!
+- Added the ability to fail your /work attempts, *are you able to even work man?*

 ## V0.0.04.1
 - hotfixed roulette, coinflip not decrementing uses of buff
 - buff should not crash now